VitorLuizC/normalize-text/README.md

   - Supports _tree shaking_.

 - 🔋 Bateries included:
-  - No dependencies.
   - Its not based on newer browser's APIs or es2015+ features.
-  - Only needs `String.prototype.normalize` polyfill for older browsers, and don't break without it.
+  - Only needs `String.prototype.normalize` polyfill for older browsers, and don't crashes without it.

 - 🏷 Safe:
   - Type declarations for IDEs and editor's autocomplete/intellisense.